Bideford RFC

 Bideford RFC is an English Rugby union team formed in 1926.
-The club is based in Bideford, Devon and operates four senior men's teams, as well as multiple youth, ladies and mini teams.
-The first team, the Chiefs play in Counties 1 Western West following their relegation from Tribute South West 1 West at the end of the 2017–18 season.
+The club is based in Bideford, Devon and operates three senior men's teams, as well as multiple youth, ladies and mini teams.
+The first team, the Chiefs play their centennial year Counties 2 Devon in 2026/27 following their 2nd place finish in 2025/26.
 The club has a longstanding rivalry with its neighbour, Barnstaple, and the traditional Boxing Day fixture between the two sides often attracts crowds in excess of a thousand supporters.
 Bideford plays home games at King George's Field.
+2025 saw the Boxing Day fixture as a charity match raising monies for North Devon Hospice and Children’s Hospice South West after some endorsements from rugby celebrities such as Jonny Wilkinson and current England manager Richard Hill.